engineyard/engineyard-jenkins/README.md

     * run: ey recipes apply  #   to select environment
     * Boot your environment if not already booted.

-Done!
-Either visit your Hudson CI site or use `hudson list` to see the status of your projects being tested.
+Do those steps and you're done!
+Now, you either visit your Hudson CI site or use `hudson list` to see the status of your projects being tested.

 ## Automatically triggering job builds